 As the world shifts paradigms into the era of voice and video authentication, cybersecurity, drone analytics and groundbreaking radar technologies, there are tremendous profits to be had for entrepreneurs if they move quickly.
 The global impacts of these massive market changes challenge successful companies to acquire a whole new arsenal of skills and look at growth in unchartered markets.

 “Successful companies in the past were driven by the customer, placed a high priority on culture, set a vision of what is possible and stayed true to that vision utilizing technology to achieve its goals,” says John Chambers, Founder and CEO of JC2 Ventures.
-Chambers was featured as a resource during YPO Innovation Week.
+Chambers was featured as a resource during the 2018 YPO Innovation Week.

 “What’s new and what will be needed to be successful in the future, are speed of change, digitization and communication.
 Digitization will occur three- to five-times faster than the speed that it took the internet to become integrated into our businesses.
 Every company has to be a digital company first with all the implications that come with it, and be great at communications.”